mangelozzi/rgflow.nvim/README.md

 | `require('rgflow').auto_complete`     | Auto complete based on input box context.
 | `require('rgflow').print_status`      | Print info about the current state of rgflow.

+## Bonus Tips

+- This plugin compliments `:Cfilter` very well.
+    - `:Cfilter` is built into Vim/Neovim for filtering your QuickFix lists.
+    - Although it comes with Neovim, it must first be enabled with: `vim.cmd('packadd cfilter')`
+    - `:Cfilter foo` will limit your QuickFix results to only those that contain the phrase `foo`
+    - `:Cfilter! foo` does the inverse, only those that **don't** contain `foo` are kept.
+- By using `Cfilter` and this plugin's delete function, you can quickly message your QuickFix list, making it ready to unleash a `:cdo` and `:cfdo` ... unlocking all sorts of super powers.
+    - e.g. To substitute the word `foo` for `bar` on each QuickFix match then save the modified file:
+        - `:cdo s/foo/bar/ | update`

 ## Contributing